UltiBlocks/UBWeb/README.md

 # UBWeb
-This is a client to upload UltiBlocks projects.
+This is a full-stack server solution to upload UltiBlocks projects.
 ## Development
-You will need docker.
+You will need Docker.

 Use these two commands:
 ```